 Cancer is a chronic disease affecting thousands of Vermonters.
-More people die from cancer than any other cause of death in Vermont.
 Cancer Registry data are used to monitor efforts to reduce the burden of cancers among all Vermonters.
 We collect information about all cancers, except certain skin and non-invasive cervical cancers, and all benign brain-related tumors that are diagnosed in Vermont.
 It is part of a statewide effort to reduce the impact of cancer on individuals, families and communities.

 State law requires physicians and hospitals to report information about cancers and benign brain-related tumors to the Vermont Department of Health.
 Through interstate agreements, information about Vermonters diagnosed or treated in other states is also included in Vermont’s registry.
 The registry does not collect information directly from patients.